Propranolol: Elimination

 Propranolol is eliminated in urine.
 Approximately 91% of an oral dose of propranolol is eliminated in urine as 12 metabolites.
 Only about 1 to 4% of propranolol is excreted unchanged in urine or feces.

 The elimination half-life of propranolol ranges from 2.8 to 8 hours in different studies, with a typical half-life of around 4 hours.
 The duration of action of a single oral dose is longer than the half-life and may be up to 12 hours if the single dose is high enough (e.g., 80 mg).

 Pharmacogenomics

-There were no significance differences in area-under-the-curve levels of propranolol in CYP2D6 poor metabolizers versus extensive metabolizers.
+There were no significant differences in area-under-the-curve levels of propranolol in CYP2D6 poor metabolizers versus extensive metabolizers.
 However, area-under-the-curve propranolol levels were ~2.5-fold higher in Caucasian CYP2D6 poor metabolizers or Chinese people with a non-functional CYP2D6 gene.
 The contribution of CYP2D6 to the metabolism of propranolol is less than with metoprolol and is described as only "marginal".